Can I change my energy payment method to save money in the UK? (June 2026)

 Smart prepay options

-With a smart meter, some suppliers offer top-ups by app and competitive rates compared with traditional key/card meters.
+With a smart meter, some suppliers offer app top-ups and rates that now sit close to credit pricing, far better than old key/card meters.

 Fewer estimated bills

-Moving to smart readings and a suitable payment method can reduce surprises from catch-up bills after estimates.
+Moving to smart readings and a suitable payment method reduces surprises from catch-up bills after estimates.

 Switching tariff at the same time

-Comparing whole-of-market deals often unlocks a better unit rate than a payment change alone.
+Comparing whole-of-market deals often unlocks a fixed rate below the cap — a bigger saving than a payment change alone.

 To take action now, use the comparison form and select your current payment method so we can prioritise relevant options.

-How to change your energy payment method (UK steps)
+How to change your energy payment method (UK steps, 2026)

 The exact process differs by supplier and meter, but most households follow these steps.
 If you’re unsure, comparing and switching can be simpler because your new supplier will guide you through setup.